 Subsection 2.
 Legal actions to satisfy maritime liens on cargo may be brought against the master.
-The shipowner^{)}, or a person to whom the shipowner^{)} has given leave to use the ship in maritime shipping at his own expense, shall however not bring such legal action against the master.
+The shipowner, or a person to whom the shipowner has given leave to use the ship in maritime shipping at his own expense, shall however not bring such legal action against the master.

 Section 74.
-A mortgage on a foreign ship shall be recognised as valid in the Realm provided
+A mortgage on a foreign ship is recognised as valid in the Kingdom of Denmark if

-- 1) the mortgage has been established and registered in accordance with legislation in the state in which the ship is registered, - 2) the register and the documents which shall be filed are available to the public and transcripts of the register and copies of these documents can be obtained from the register, and - 3) the register or the documents mentioned contain information on - a) the name and address of the mortgagee or information that the mortgage is issued to the bearer, - b) the amount secured by the mortgage, and - c) the date and the other conditions which, pursuant to legislation in the country of registry, determine the ranking of the mortgage in relation to the registered mortgages and liens.
+- 1) the mortgage is created and registered in accordance with the laws of the state where the ship is registered, - 2) the register and the documents to be kept are publicly accessible and copies of the register and copies of these documents can be obtained from the register; and - 3) the register or the said documents contain information about - a) the name and address of the mortgagee or that the mortgage deed has been issued to bearer, - b) the amount to be secured by the mortgage; and - c) the date and the other circumstances which, under the law of the country of registration, determine the priority of the mortgage in relation to other registered mortgages.